hossner/bankid/README.md

 sessionID := conn.SendRequest("192.168.0.1", "", "", &bankid.Requirements{TokenStartReqired: true}, onQRCodeRenewal)
 ```

-Now, at every status update of the request the call back function ```myCallBack``` is called just as before, allowing for handling the session accordingly, but as long as this request is outstanding, the call back function ```onQRCodeRenewal``` will also be called every second, providing a PNG formatted byte array to be displayed for the user.
+Now, at every status update of the request the call back function ```myCallBack``` is called just as before, allowing for handling of the session accordingly.
+As long as the request is outstanding, the call back function ```onQRCodeRenewal``` will in addition also be called every second, providing a PNG formatted byte array to be displayed for the user.

 ## Formatted text to sign
 The support for formatted ```userVisibleData``` in the BankID RPv5.1 specifications is not yet implemented in this library.